i-dipanshu/ecommerce-backend/README.md

 ```
 npm run dev
 ```
-* Feel free to reach me, if you got any queries
+* Feel free to raise a issue